-Now the steps to restart your Android phone in safe mode depend upon your device’s make and model, but the basic process is almost the same on Android.
+Now the steps to restart your Android phone in safe mode depending upon your device’s make and model, but the basic process is almost the same on Android.
 Follow the steps as follows.

 Switch off your Android Smartphone by pressing the power switch and touching the power of option when it appears on the screen.

-Then pop up to boot the phone in Safe Mode will appear.
+Then a pop-up to boot the phone in Safe Mode will appear.
 Press OK and your phone will boot to Safe Mode.

 When the phone is switched off, how to boot the phone to Safe Mode: